ajiabs/Narrasys_test/README.md

 * `bower uninstall packageName --save`: Removes the package from app/bower_components.
 The `--save` flag tells bower to remove the dependency from  bower.json.

 Note: You can get around using the `bower install packageName` and `bower update packageName` commands by simply editing the bower.json file by hand and then running `bower install` or `bower update`.

+## Release Process

+The following steps are required to release a new version:

+### Checkout master branch

+You should be working out of the master branch when generating new builds.
+Be sure that you have merged in any feature branches and that master is current.

+### Build to /dist

+Before building you should be sure to run `grunt jshint` and `grunt test` to make sure linting and unit tests are passing.

+Use one of the following commands to generate a new build and output it to the /dist directory.
+These commands will always replace the current contents of /dist.

+- `grunt server:dist` Outputs a new build to /dist and runs server from /dist for local browser testing.
+- `grunt build` Outputs a new build to /dist.

+*Note that for some reason the `grunt server:dist` command does not always pop open a browser window for you so you may need to do that manually.*

+### Push /dist to git

+Commit your changes to master and push to the remote as you would any other changes.

+### Create a git version tag

+Create an annotated version tag and push it to the remote.
+Commands for doing this are as follows:

+- `git tag -a v1.2.3 -m "Commit notes"`
+- `git push origin v1.2.3`

+Once the tag has been pushed you should **never** modify it!
+This is by convention and best practice, not necessity, but I believe git will bark at you if you try to change a tag.

+The following standard incremental version numbering system is being used:

+**v[major].[minor].[revision]**

+- Major: Major refactors, features, and breaking changes
+- Minor: Changes that ensure backwards compatibility, or minor contract changes
+- Revision: Bug fixes and changes are always backards compatible and no contract changes

+Incrementing major should reset minor and revision, incrementing minor should reset revision, incrementing revision resets nothing.